 - 4 chicken breasts sliced into strips

 - Pinch of salt optional

 - Put the onion and ginger into a food processor and blend till finely diced.

-Add the diced chicken and continue to simmer for about 10 minutes.
+- Add the chicken and continue to simmer for about 10 minutes.
+Season with a little salt to tastes if necessary.
 Then add the spinach and stir in until wilted.
 Serve with rice or naan.

 Pin this Chicken Curry for Later

 Are you looking for more curry recipes?